yuminoung/EZPark/README.md

 This is a web application to help drivers to find available street parking slot in Melbourne CBD.

 ## Initial Setup
-to setup the project in your local machine the first time.
+to setup the project in your local machine for the first time.
 ```
 git clone https://github.com/yuminoung/EZPark.git
 npm install